 Information leaflet for those who have registered, or are considering registering an asylum application in the UK.

-In your personal statement (completed as part of the application form) please include your response to the following questions:
+In your supporting statement please include your response to the following questions:

 - Why have you chosen Leicester and your particular course of study?